smuellerDD/acvpproxy/README.esvp.md

 * `physical`: boolean indicating whether the noise source is physical or non-physical

-* `limitEntropyAssessmentToSingleModule`: boolean indicating whether ES is limited to one single module, i.e., if FALSE, ES will be open for reuse;
+* `limitEntropyAssessmentToVendor`: boolean indicating whether ES is limited to one vendor, i.e., if FALSE, ES will be open for reuse;
-if TRUE, ES will be restricted to vendor
+if TRUE, ES will be restricted to vendor.
+Previously named `limitEntropyAssessmentToSingleModule`; the old name is still accepted.

 * `additionalNoiseSources`: boolean indicating whether additional noise sources are incorporated in the entropy source